Dre Campbell Farm

-An easy vegetable to grow and a great addition to any garden is garlic.
-It grows well in many climates and soils.
+Garlic is an easy vegetable to grow and a great addition to any garden.
+It grows well in a wide range of climates and soils.

 However, chill the cloves in the fridge for 30 to 40 days before planting.
 Pre-plant chilling helps in getting better clove and bulb yields [1].